I’ve got a shocking revelation for you: you are competing with more than your competitors.

 If your customers perceive your brand or your products to be mid-market, too expensive for the quality, or some other factor you hadn’t considered…tough.
 You have a perception problem, and it’s going to take work to correct that perception.
 You could be competing with businesses and brands you never considered, because those are the brands that your customers see as analogous with yours.

 Consider this scenario: you are the manufacturer of a high-end luxury watch for adventure enthusiasts.
 Your product features all the bells and whistles a product like it should but with a traditional analog quartz construction, and that commands a premium price point.
-But recently, a slew of new digital products pitched to the same potential buyer as your products has hit the market.
+But recently, a slew of new digital products pitched to the same potential buyer as your products have hit the market.

 The ecosphere around your product has changed.
 Are you listening to what your customers and potential customers are saying?
 Perhaps they feel that these new digital watches are equal to the quality of your product, but at a better price – and so they have labeled your products as “overpriced.”
 Or maybe the digital watches are priced similar to yours, but interact with other digital devices.
 Now customers are labeling your products as “antiquated” or “old-fashioned.”